blue-jay/blue-jay.github.io.hugo/content/assets/index.md

 gulp default
 ```

-It best to run `gulp watch` so when you are working in the SASS and JavaScript
+It is best to run `gulp watch` so when you are working with the SASS and
-files, they will automatically update for you
+JavaScript files so they will automatically generate in the **static** folder
+for you.